massforstroelse/sselib.js/README.md

 #### compatibility ####

-"Quirk mode".
+"Quirks mode".
 Adds support for some polyfills and the way MSIE handles XDomainRequest.
 Default is `true`
 Set to `false` in order to disable.

 ## Use as a library to serialize data for your own transmission ##